Grizzlage/Futile-SpineSprite/README.md

         GSpineManager.LoadSpine("skeletonName", "pathToSpineJson", "pathToImageAtlas");
         GSpineManager.LoadSpine("skeletonName", "pathToSpineJson");

-- Both pathToSpineJson and pathToImageAtlas are relative to the /Resources/ folder.
+- Both pathToSpineJson and pathToImageAtlas are relative to the /Assets/Resources/ folder.
-- The image atlas needs to be loaded before any skeleton Json data is loaded.
+- The image atlas needs to be loaded before any skeleton Json data is loaded, or at the same time.
 - skeletonName can be anything you wish and will be used to lookup skeleton data.